Updated: May 7

 Authors Borrow From Each Other

 Yes, that’s right.
 Authors borrow from other authors all of the time.
-Now we aren’t going to teach our young writers to plagiarize the work of others, however we are going to explicitly teach them that great writers borrow from other writers all of the time.
-They can borrow ideas from your modelling or from books that they love to read.
+Now we aren’t going to teach our young writers to plagiarize the work of others, however, we are going to explicitly teach them that great writers borrow from other writers all of the time.
+They can borrow ideas from your modeling or from books that they love to read.
 For example, author Cynthia Rylant does a wonderful job using figurative language in her writing.
 She helps readers create a picture in their minds with her word choice.
-In a lesson on figurative language you could model “borrowing” that strategy from Cynthia Rylant to put into a piece of writing, then encourage your child to do the same.
+In a lesson on figurative language, you could model “borrowing” that strategy from Cynthia Rylant to put into a piece of writing, then encourage your child to do the same.

 Give Your Modeling a Boost

-A great place to start the modelling and borrowing process is with sentence starters.
+A great place to start the modeling and borrowing process is with sentence starters.
 Sentence starters give kids a place to begin, a framework to spark their own thoughts.
 Sentence starters are a great scaffold to help students write in an elevated way while keeping the writing process realistic and developmentally appropriate.
-Grab this sentence starter freebie to help your homeschooler move into their writing more independently, building their confidence, persistence and increasing their success!
+Grab this sentence starter freebie to help your homeschooler move into their writing more independently, building their confidence, persistence, and increasing their success!

 Back to Basics